 A Season Abroad?

-That relies upon who you ask.
+That depends upon who you ask.